REStud/data-editor-guidelines/data-availability-policy.md

 The Data Editor acknowledge that practical difficulties in complying with this policy may exist, as with proprietary datasets with limited access or public use data sets that require consent forms to be signed before use.
 Exemptions in such cases are possible, but authors must provide interested investigators the necessary information on how to obtain the data (even if the data are provided by a third party at a monetary cost).
-This information should be provided in the Readme PDF file and a copy of the relevant programs to generate the final results is still required.
+This information should be provided in the Readme file and a copy of the relevant programs to generate the final results is still required.
 In some specific cases, computer programs may have value in themselves and the authors may not make them public.
 Similarly, there may be compelling reasons to restrict usage, and if Managing Editors agree, we will post a notice on the web site regarding such restrictions.